-CARES operated this event under activation number CUP-18-32T.
+CARES operated this event under activation number CUP-22-32T.
 The following is a summary of the event timeline.
 All times listed here are in local time.
 CARES members arrived and left throughout the day, as the event did not require all-day attendance by individual members.

 Time Description, Notes, Comments

+0745 Radio equipment, antennas, transceivers, etc., arrive.
+Supply trailer already on site.

-0715 First CARES members arrive at the site
+0800 First CARES members arrive at the site

-0730 ComVan 469 arrives at the site, other CARES members arrive

-0740 City trailer with tables, tents, chairs, generators, etc. arrives at the site

-0745 Safety briefing and planning session
+0810 Safety briefing and planning session

-0800 Members begin setting up radio equipment, tents and tables, information booth
+0815 Members begin setting up radio equipment, tents and tables, information booth

+0830 Comm Van 469 arrives at the site, other CARES members arrive

-0945 Site briefing and safety checks
+1040 Site briefing and safety checks

-1000 Preparedness Fair opens

 1100 CARES Field Day operations begin

 1230 Lunch

-1500 Preparedness Fair closes

-1530 CARES operations cease, members begin taking down and putting away equipment and supplies
+1600 CARES operations cease, members begin taking down and putting away equipment and supplies

-1600 Site is clear, all city supplies are in the trailer
+1700 Site is clear, all city supplies are in the trailer

-1630 Communications van departs
+1710 Communications van 469 departs

-1635 City trailer departs, volunteers depart
+1710 City trailer departs, volunteers depart